EphraimRuttenberg/Markov-Discord-Bot/README.md

 - cacheClearTimeInterval: The number of minutes after which the cache will be automatically cleared, set to 0 to disable.
 It is highly recommended that either this setting or the one above is enabled, if not both

 - allowPings: Whether or not the bot should be allowed to ping other users.
 Set to 0 if you do not want it to do this, otherwise set to 1

+- blacklisted_users: List of users who cannot use commands at all.
+Each entry should be the user's id encased in double quotes, with each seperate string seperated by a comma.
+Example: ["289467912836", "178924612893"]

+- noCommands: 1 or 0.
+If 1, !chain and !help will not do anything

 ### Commands